dembinnho/secure-web-dev-backend/README.md

    3. Run the import script with `npm run import`
 8. Run the backend `npm start`

+## Run it with Docker
+1. Download the front via this url: "https://github.com/dembinnho/FrontEnd/tree/cloudComputing"
+2. Follow the readme of the front
 ## Quick information

 This backend connects to a MongoDB Database containing locations of film sets in Paris, France.